 Sisters Diagnosed 1,000 Miles Apart (in the Same Week!)

 I shared Jennie’s story a couple weeks ago.
-This one is about her sister, Jessie.
+Besides Jennie, her young daughter was also diagnosed with celiac.
+This post is about Jennie’s sister, Jessie.
+Celiac in the family was clearly increasing.

 Jennie and Jessie were diagnosed 3 years ago, in June 2016.